 Putin orders partial mobilization of Russian reservists and hints using nuclear weapons still possible

-The Russian leader, in a televised address to the nation aired on Wednesday morning, also warned the West that he isn't bluffing over using all the means at his disposal to protect Russia's territory, in what appeared to be a veiled reference to Russia's nuclear capability.
-Putin has previously warned the West not to back Russia against the wall and has rebuked NATO countries for supplying weapons to help Ukraine.
+A full-scale mobilization would likely be unpopular in Russia and could further dent Putin's standing after Russia's recent battlefield losses in Ukraine.

-The total number of reservists to be called up is 300,000, officials said.
+"We are talking about partial mobilization, that is, only citizens who are currently in the reserve will be subject to conscription, and above all, those who served in the armed forces have a certain military specialty and relevant experience," Putin said in his address.

-Only those with relevant combat and service experience will be mobilized, Russian Defense Minister Sergei Shoigu said.
-He added that there are around 25 million people who fit this criteria, but only around 1% of them will be mobilized.
+Russian Defense Minister Sergei Shoigu said the total number of reservists to be called up to fight will be 300,000, adding that only those with relevant combat and service experience would be mobilized.
+He said there are around 25 million people who fit that criteria, but only around 1% of them would be called up.

-Putin's announcement came against the backdrop of the U.N.
-General Assembly in New York, where Moscow's invasion of Ukraine last February has been the target of broad international criticism.
+Shoigu also said 5,937 Russian soldiers had died in the Ukraine conflict so far, a number far lower than Western estimates that Russia has lost tens of thousands.

-Ukrainian President Volodymyr Zelenskky is due to address the gathering in a prerecorded address on Wednesday.
-Putin didn't travel to New York.
+"President Putin spoke about how the conditions have changed during the special military operation in his speech," Kremlin spokesman Dmitry Peskov said Wednesday.
+"It was President Putin who said that, in fact, we are now confronted with the military potential of NATO and a number of other countries unfriendly to us."

 British Defense Secretary Ben Wallace described Putin's mobilization announcement as "an admission that his invasion is failing."